cacilhas/montegasppa/_source/author.md

 [Prolog][swi], [Standard ML][sml], [OCaml][ocaml], [F♯][f#],
 [Smalltalk][cincom], [Objective-C][objc], [Tcl/Tk][tcl].

-I went to FAETERJ IT Tecnological college, completing the course with 9.5 achievement.
-I was removed by political persecution.
+I went to FAETERJ BTech college, completing the course with 9.5 achievement, and was removed by political persecution.
 Later I was reintegrated, and I graduated at the end of 2018.

 I worked as hodman, tent loader, even storyteller, network administrator, IT consultant and software developer.

-Due to my Apraxia of Speech, it’s easy to me learning new languages’ structure, but pronounciation and vocabulary are hard.
+Due to my [Apraxia of Speech][cas], it’s easy to me learning new languages’ structure, but pronounciation and vocabulary are tough.

-My great-grandfather was called Gasppar Montini at [San Marino][sanmarino], but but he changed his name to Monte Gasppa in Brazil, whence I take my **ℳontegasppα**, completing my public name. my great-grandmather’s name was Giulia Campimori, renamed to Julia Monte.
+My great-grandfather was called Gasppar Montini at [San Marino][sanmarino], but he changed his name to Monte Gasppa in Brazil, whence I take my **ℳontegasppα**, completing my public name. my great-grandmather’s name was Giulia Campimori, renamed to Julia Monte.

 ### Contacts